 Step 2: Launch iBoysoft Data Recovery and choose the drive from which you deleted your photos.

-After choosing the hard disk, iBoysoft Data Recovery will start searching for all deleted or lost photos.
+After clicking Next button, iBoysoft Data Recovery will start searching for all deleted or lost photos.

-Step 3: You are allowed to review the scanning results, choose the photos you want to get back and then click "Recover" button.
+Step 3: You are allowed to preview the scanning results, choose the photos you want to get back and then click "Recover" button.

 After that, have a check to ensure you have recovered all lost data.
 If you don't see the desired images you want to recover, click on Back and check Deep scan to restart the scanning process for more files.

 Tips: If you are going to perform photo recovery on an SD card, make sure to check Deep scan after you select the SD card on the drive list.

 Want to use iBoysoft Data Recovery on Apple Mac computers?
 Free download iBoysoft Data Recovery for Mac to recover missing photos.

 How to avoid data loss due to accidental deletion?